Homotopy quotients and comodules of supercommutative Hopf algebras: Introduction

 \subsection{Model structures for representations of supergroups}

-In this article we study a way to construct model structures on an abelian Frobenius category $\mathcal{C}$.
-The constructions are generalizations of a model structure naturally appearing in the representation theory of the general linear supergroup $GL(m|n)$.
-In the supergroup case the model structure gives an abstract way to think about resolutions by Kac modules.
+The monoidal structures of representation categories of algebraic supergroups such as the general linear supergroup $GL(m|n)$ are poorly understood.
+In this article we study a monoidal model structure naturally appearing in the representation theory of $GL(m|n)$.
+This model structure gives an abstract way to think about resolutions by Kac modules.
 The associated homotopy category (in the sense of Quillen) in turn is interesting since its monoidal structure can be seen as an approximation of that of $Rep(GL(m|n))$.
-So before we wade into technical matters, let us consider the $GL(m|n)$-case first.
+This construction can be generalized to other affine supergroup schemes.
+More precisely we construct a model category for every pair $H \subseteq G$ where $G_0 \subseteq H \subseteq G$ and where $G$ is a quasireductive supergroup \cite{Serganova-quasireductive}.
+For the sake of generality we put the construction of our model category in an abstract setting.
+Then our construction can be seen as a way to construct model structures on an abelian Frobenius category $\mathcal{C}$, but before we wade into technical matters, let us consider the $GL(m|n)$-case first.

 We work in this case over an algebraically closed field of characteristic 0.
 The supergroup $GL(m|n)$ contains the parabolic subgroup $P(m|n)^+$ of upper triangular block matrices.
 An irreducible representation of weight $\lambda$ of the even subgroup $G_0 = GL(m) \times GL(n)$ can be trivially extended to $P(m|n)^+$ and then induced to $GL(m|n)$.
 This parabolic induction yields the so-called Kac modules the universal highest weight modules in $\mathcal{T}_{m|n} = Rep(GL(m|n))$.
 They are the standard modules in the highest weight category $\mathcal{T}_{m|n}$.
 The twisted dual $V(\lambda)^*$ (see section \ref{sec:gl-m-n-cofibrant}) (also called anti Kac module) is then the corresponding costandard module.
 The full subcategory $\mathcal{T}_+$ of representations with a filtration by Kac modules (simply called Kac objects) and the full subcategory $\mathcal{T}_-$ of representations with a filtration by anti Kac modules (called anti Kac objects) are orthogonal in the sense that Furthermore $\mathcal{T}_+ \cap \mathcal{T}_- = Proj$ (every tilting module is projective).